 For individuals on a journey of self-discovery; girlfriends on a retreat; couples rekindling your romance; or adventurers with a penchant for art and culture – Ubud/Gianyar is a wonderful place to be.

 With art galleries and yoga studios at every corner you turn, a trip to Ubud is one that is more spiritual and cultural at its core.
 Especially if you need some peace and positive vibes, Ubud has a way to soothe your soul, as evident in the popular movie – Eat, Pray, Love.

 For those who are bringing their kids, you might want to consider Mara Safari Lodge too, where you can feed animals right from the comfort of your own balcony.

-If you loved all the culture and peace of Ubud, but want more activities such as diving, Candidasa will better suit your taste.
-With emerald rice terraces inland, amazing diving spots around the coast and the Taman Ujing Waterpalace, there’s much to see and do at Candidasa.
+If you loved all the culture and peace of Ubud, but want more vitamin sea, Candidasa will better suit your taste.
+With emerald rice terraces inland, amazing snorkelling and diving spots around the coast and the Taman Ujing Waterpalace, there’s much to see and do at Candidasa.

 Ultimately, Candidasa is great for travelers who want a peaceful time, while still indulging in adventure without the overwhelming hustle of crowds and touts.